Updated: Aug 5, 2021

 Being late is more acceptable at parties and large social gatherings.

 Australians often host barbeques in which they cook meat on their BBQ in their outdoor areas (e.g. verandas, patios, gardens).
-When multiple people are invited it is sometimes expected that guests will contribute a dish to compliment the meat (e.g. a fresh salad).
+When multiple people are invited, guests sometimes expect to contribute a dish to compliment the meat (e.g. a fresh salad).
 This is sometimes referred to as ‘bringing a plate’.

 For parties or large gatherings, the host will tell guests whether they will supply the alcohol or if guests should bring their own drinks.